Primary Navigation Mobile

 Although the 2.0 TFSI petrol makes the Q5 great fun to drive, the 2.0-litre turbodiesel makes by far the most sense for its lower running costs and healthy residual values.

-It may be classed as an ‘off-roader’ but the Q5 is definitely designed for tarmac.
-It does come with some off-road technology such as hill descent control, which enables you to safely navigate a steep downward slope, plus an off-road setting for the traction control.
+It might have been classed as ‘off-roader’ when it was new, but the Q5 is definitely designed for tarmac.
+It does come with some off-road technology, however, such as hill descent control which allows you to safely navigate a steep downward slope.
+There’s also an off-road setting for the traction control.

-But even Audi admits that only a minority of owners will head onto tricky terrain – instead the Q5 is a road-focussed 4×4 that drives like a car.
+But even Audi admitted that precious few owners would ever take their Q5s onto tricky terrain.
+Instead, the Q5 is a road-focussed 4x4 that drives like a car.
 Body control is excellent and the precise and responsive steering allows you to turn into corners with plenty of confidence.
-Despite the higher ground clearance it’s very agile and the strong brakes add to the reassuring feel.
+We thought that, despite the higher ground clearance, it was a very agile car.
+Its strong brakes only add to that reassuring feel.